Close Menu

 Opening a checking account is usually a simple process that can be completed in a branch or online.
 Start by comparing institutions and account types to find the best fit, then gather the necessary documentation.
 Many banks offer instant account numbers and debit cards once the application is approved.

-When opening an account, pay attention to any minimum opening deposit requirements and how long it takes for deposits to clear.
-Some online banks may need to transfer money from an old account to start a new account.
+When opening an account, pay attention to any minimum opening deposit requirements and how long deposits take to clear.
+Some online banks may need to transfer funds from an old account to open a new one.
 Some brick-and-mortar banks might accept cash or check deposits at a branch.

 Advertisement